arissetyawan/rails-5-starter-kit/README.md

-# Get a new Rails 5 app set up on Heroku
+# Quickly get a new Rails 5 up and running on Heroku

 Including some options I enjoy.
 Adjust to suit your needs.

 - Slim
 - Bootstrap
 - Sidekiq

+## Instructions

 Navigate to the location of your new project.